The Cling Wrap Trick for Smoother Polymer Clay Cutter Edges

 Cause: Wrap too thin, cutter has rough/jagged edges, too much sideways movement.

 Fix: Use good-quality kitchen wrap.
-Sand rough cutter edges smooth.
-Cut in one decisive downward press - no sawing or twisting.
+If a cutter has visible filament-print layer lines, set it aside and use a stainless or resin-printed cutter instead; sanding filament edges is unreliable.
+Cut in one decisive downward press, no sawing or twisting.

 Residue Left on Clay

-Cause: Certain wrap formulas react with clay plasticizers, especially with prolonged contact.
+Cause: Certain wrap formulas can leave residue or mark soft clay, especially with prolonged contact.

-Your cling wrap workflow runs smoother with these supporting tools:
+Cling wrap cutting goes more smoothly with these supporting tools:

 Acrylic Roller with Thickness Guides